-On a standard AM broadcasting station, the carrier represents two thirds of the energy being transmitted, with the modulation index containing the other one third.
+On a standard AM broadcasting station, the carrier represents two-thirds of the energy being transmitted, with the modulation index containing the other one-third.
 The carrier contains no information; it is simply there on the center frequency at the power level authorized by the station’s license.
-Thus, if the carrier can be reduced without effecting the quality of the broadcast reception, it will reduce to overall power consumption of the transmitter.
+Thus, if the carrier can be reduced without affecting the quality of the broadcast reception, it will reduce to the overall power consumption of the transmitter.
 In areas where electric costs are high, the savings can be substantial.

 Once the system has been installed, there are several things to be aware of:

-- Modulation monitors may not work properly, especially older units, which will show significant carrier shift and have carrier alarms.
+- Modulation monitors may not work properly, especially older units, which will show significant carrier shifts and have carrier alarms.
 Belar AMMA-2 modulation monitor is specifically built to work with MDCL transmitters.

 - When making field strength readings, the MDCL circuitry must be turned off to get accurate readings.